Law firm: Boutique law firms

-Virtual Law Firms
+Virtual law firms

-A 21st Century development has been the appearance of the virtual law firm, a firm with a virtual business address but no brick & mortar office location open to the public, using modern telecommunications to operate from remote locations and provide its services to international clients, avoiding the costs of maintaining a physical premises with lower overheads than traditional law firms.
+A 21st century development has been the appearance of the virtual law firm, a firm with a virtual business address but no brick & mortar office location open to the public, using modern telecommunications to operate from remote locations and provide its services to international clients, avoiding the costs of maintaining a physical premises with lower overheads than traditional law firms.
 This lower cost structure allows virtual law firms to bill clients on a contingency basis rather than by billable hours paid in advance by retainer.

 Related innovations include alternative legal services provider (ALSP), legal outsourcing and what is sometimes called "NewLaw".

 The largest law firms have more than 1,000 lawyers.
-These firms, often colloquially called "megafirms" or "biglaw", generally have offices on several continents, bill US$750 per hour or higher, and have a high ratio of support staff per attorney.
+These firms, often colloquially called "megafirms" or "BigLaw", generally have offices on several continents, bill US$750 per hour or higher, and have a high ratio of support staff per attorney.
 Because of the localized and regional nature of firms, the relative size of a firm varies.

-NewLaw

-NewLaw was devised as a term in 2013 by consultant Eric Chin.
-NewLaw has been defined as “any model, process, or tool that represents a significantly different approach to the creation or provision of legal services than what the legal profession traditionally has employed”.
-For example, NewLaw ALSP models may include secondment firms, law and business advice companies, virtual online legal models, and innovative law firms and companies.

 BigLaw firms

-The largest firms like to call themselves "BigLaw" firms because they have departments specializing in all categories of legal work with high billable hour rates, which in the U.S. usually means mergers and acquisitions transactions, banking, and certain types of high-stakes corporate litigation.
+The largest U.S.-based firms are often referenced as "BigLaw" firms, a phrase often used to describe large law firms that follow the Cravath System's "loosely pyramid-shaped hierarchy of advancement".
+BigLaw firms typically specialize in all categories of legal work with high billable hour rates, including mergers and acquisitions transactions, banking, and corporate litigation.
 These firms rarely do plaintiffs' personal injury work.
-However the largest law firms are not very large compared to other major businesses (or even other professional services firms).
+However, in terms of revenue and employee headcount, the largest law firms are still smaller than their counterparts in other types of professional services like consulting and accounting.

 In 2008, the largest law firm in the world was the British firm Clifford Chance, which had revenue of over US$2 billion.
-In 2020, Kirkland & Ellis came out on top with US$4.15 billion in revenue while Hogan Lovells rounded out the list at number ten with US$2.25 billion, with Clifford Chance remains the only British firm among the top 10 Biglaw.
+In 2020, Kirkland & Ellis came out on top with US$4.15 billion in revenue while Hogan Lovells rounded out the list at number ten with US$2.25 billion.
+Clifford Chance remains the only British firm among the top 10 considered "BigLaw".
 This can be compared with $404 billion for the world's largest firm by turnover ExxonMobil and $28 billion for the largest professional services firm Deloitte.